enormandeau/stacks_workflow/README.md

   - Other options (**TODO**)?
   - Simulations (**TODO** maybe)

+- Remove all loci with one or more suspected duplicated SNP

 ## Conclusion

 You should now have a very clean SNP dataset for your project.
 Analyze singletons